zatursure/BPB-Wizard-Chinese/README.md

 ## 💡 Usage

 - You can download executable files from [Releases](https://github.com/bia-pain-bache/BPB-Wizard/releases) based on your OS and just run it.
-- Android users (Termux) can use these scripts:
+- Android users (Termux) can use these scripts (Have bug temporarily):

 ### ARM v8